Lift (Radiohead song): History

 According to Radiohead's producer, Nigel Godrich, "Lift" was initially planned as the first single from Radiohead's third album, OK Computer.
-They recorded it during the first sessions for the album, at Chipping Norton Recording Studios in Oxfordshire, but it went unreleased.
+Radiohead recorded it during the first sessions for the album, at Chipping Norton Recording Studios in Oxfordshire, but it went unreleased.
 According to the drummer, Philip Selway, Radiohead came to feel "Lift" was "fey" and not "what we wanted to say about ourselves as a band at the time".

 In 1999, O'Brien dismissed "Lift" as "bogshite", and said Radiohead were "very happy to leave [it] off the album ...
 There wasn't any stage where it was a key track for any of us."
-Asked why the song could have worked in live performance but not in the studio, O'Brien said Radiohead had not worked hard on it, and that if a song did not come together quickly they would move on.
+Asked why the song could have worked in live performance but not in the studio, O'Brien said Radiohead had not worked hard on it and that if a song did not come together quickly they would move on.
 The singer, Thom Yorke, said Radiohead had settled on playing it in "a certain way that didn't work", and that it had become impossible to rearrange.
-In 2017, O'Brien said that Radiohead had felt pressured by the song's commercial potential:If that song had been on that album, it would have taken us to a different place, and we'd have probably sold a lot more records, if we'd done it right, and everyone was saying this.
+In 2017, O'Brien said that Radiohead had felt pressured by the commercial potential:If that song had been on that album, it would have taken us to a different place, and we'd have probably sold a lot more records, if we'd done it right, and everyone was saying this.
 I think we kind of subconsciously killed it, because if OK Computer had been like a Jagged Little Pill, like Alanis Morrissette, it would have killed us.
 But "Lift" probably had the potential, if we'd done it right, it just had this magic about it.
 And we didn't do a good version, because when we got to the studio and did it on that record it was a bit like having a gun to your head, it felt like so much pressure.

 After OK Computer, Radiohead moved further from conventional rock music.
-O'Brien described "Lift" as an "epic" song similar to the 1996 Manic Street Preachers single "A Design for Life", and said that Radiohead no longer produced that kind of music.
-In 2002, Radiohead performed "Lift" in a slower, more restrained arrangement, which Pitchfork described as "a somber, almost queasy affair".
+In 2017, O'Brien described "Lift" as an "epic" song similar to the 1996 Manic Street Preachers single "A Design for Life", and said that Radiohead no longer produced that kind of music.
+In 2002, Radiohead performed "Lift" in a slower, more restrained arrangement, which Pitchfork described as "a sombre, almost queasy affair".
 O'Brien and the guitarist Jonny Greenwood later dismissed this version as inferior.
 In 2003, O'Brien said: "The spirit of the song was there in '96 ...
 And we're not in that place at the moment."

 Pitchfork wrote that "Lift" came to "hold an important place in Radiohead lore", and according to Rolling Stone it was for decades the "great white whale" for Radiohead fans.
 In 2015, Greenwood suggested that Radiohead had worked on "Lift" again, describing it as a "management favourite".
 He likened the situation to their 2007 song "Nude", which had been written years before release.